 - As a law clerk to the Honorable Mary Grace O’Brien, researched issues of state criminal law and federal Constitutional law on appeal to the Court of Appeals of Virginia.

-- As an intern at the Commonwealth’s Attorney’s Office for Augusta County, Virginia, tried misdemeanor cases in General District Court, tried a felony solicitation case in Circuit Court, drafted motions, negotiated plea deals with defense counsel, and argued at bond hearings.
+- As a student attorney for the Commonwealth’s Attorney’s Office for Augusta County, tried misdemeanor cases in General District Court, tried a felony solicitation case in Circuit Court, drafted motions, negotiated plea deals, and argued at bond hearings.

 - As an intern at the United States Attorney’s Office for the District of New Jersey, assisted in the defense of civil suits against the United States and in the prosecution of a variety of federal crimes including narcotics trafficking, deprivation of civil rights under color of law, and bank, wire, and securities fraud.